openstack/neutron/doc/source/devref/quality_of_service.rst

 For QoS, the following neutron objects are implemented:

 * QosPolicy: directly maps to the conceptual policy resource, as defined above.
-* QosBandwidthLimitRule: defines the instance-egress bandwidth limit rule type, characterized by a max kbps and a max burst kbits.
+* QosBandwidthLimitRule: defines the bandwidth limit rule, characterized by a max_kbps parameter and a max_burst_kbits parameter.
+This rule also has a direction parameter to set the traffic direction, from the instance point of view.
 * QosDscpMarkingRule: defines the DSCP rule type, characterized by an even integer between 0 and 56.
 These integers are the result of the bits in the DiffServ section of the IP header, and only certain configurations are valid.
 As a result, the list